 Cedar (left) and Stuart (right) Anderson with their invention: The Flow Hive (image: The Flow Hive)

 Byron Bay father-son duo Stuart and Cedar Anderson are the inventors behind Australia’s most successful crowdfunding campaign to date, The Flow Hive.
-Launched via Indigogo in 2015, the campaign has since raised approximately US$13.3 million equating to over 35 000 orders worldwide.
+Launched via Indiegogo in 2015, their six-week campaign raised approximately US$12.2 million in pre-orders.
+To date, Flow has sent out 50,000-plus beehives to more than 100 countries.

 Their pitch: ‘Turn the tap and watch as pure, fresh, clean honey flows right out of the hive and into your jar.
 No mess, no fuss, no expensive processing equipment and without disturbing the bees.’

-The pair have fulfilled their dreams of revolutionising the beekeeping method.
+The Andersons have fulfilled their dreams of revolutionising honey harvesting.
 The Flow Hive is the most significant beekeeping invention since the ‘Langstroth bee hive’, patented in 1852.
 They have also ignited a buzz within the global beekeeping community through their online presence.

 In anticipation of the commercial value of their method, they registered for a provisional patent before launching their crowdfunding campaign.
 It was granted due to their invention’s unique split cell technology; a plastic ‘honeycomb matrix’ which the bees complete with their own wax.